jerinea/news-app/README.md

 ### Screens ###

 This project uses Storyboard and UIKit framework to implement the UI/Screens.
 SwiftUI is not used in order to support iOS versions below 13.
 Naviation is based on UINavigationController using storyboard segues.
-Following are the clases uses to implement UI.
+Following are the classes used to implement the UI.
 * `NewsListViewController`: First screen where all news/articles are listed.
 * `NewsDetailViewController`: Screen which display the details of a particular news/article.
 * `PeriodSelectionViewController`: Model screen to select the period from which the news/articles are fetched.